-As a company director, your accountant is likely to be your most important and trusted source of professional expertise while running your business.
+As a company director, your accountant is likely to be your most important and trusted source of professional expertise.
 But what happens if things go wrong?

-At IT Contracting, we have worked with dozens of accountants over the years, and switched providers a number of times.
+At IT Contracting, we have worked with dozens of accountants over the years and switched providers several times.

-We’ve also received emails and talked to other contractors who have described their experiences with accountants (good and bad).
+We’ve also received emails and spoken with other contractors who have shared their experiences with accountants (good and bad).

-In this guide, we’re going to look at some of the classic warning signs that your accountant is not doing their job properly.
-And then, work out how to resolve the problem.
+This guide will look at some classic warning signs that your accountant is not doing their job properly.
+And then work out how to resolve the problem.

 Missing statutory deadlines

-One of the most fundamental jobs of an accountant is to submit tax information to HMRC on time and accurately.
+One of an accountant’s most fundamental jobs is to submit tax information to HMRC on time and accurately.

-Failure to meet a deadline – Corporation Tax, Annual Accounts, VAT, Self Assessment, or otherwise – can result in penalties, as well as HMRC’s unwanted attention.
+Failure to meet a deadline – whether for Corporation Tax, Annual Accounts, VAT, Self-Assessment, or another – can result in penalties and HMRC’s unwanted attention.

 The longer the delay, the higher the penalties.